Current project status

 - Policy development: Will include analysis of consultation responses.
 Could include further issues papers and consultation on draft Bill

 - Reported: Usually recommendations for law reform but can be advice to government, scoping report or other recommendations

 Making it easier to execute documents electronically.
-This project is ongoing.
+This project is now complete.

 The law relating to signatures and other formal documentary requirements has a history spanning centuries.